-The following are "information only" HELP messages which are possible problem - there is no LED flash code (the LED remains - STARTUP! (no flash code) The system has just been powered on and is carrying out some in being ready to operate.
-If you select a function during this time, it is release then re-select it. • • EVERYTHING OK (no flash code) There is no problem with the system - it is ready to operate in plati is selected. orm mode when a function NOTE : If this is the HELP message when a function is selected, check for wiring. open-circuit switches or GROUND MODE ACTIVE! (no flash code) There is no problem with the GP400 - it is ready to operate in ground selected. nd mode when a function is CLOSE TRIGGER (no flash code) A platform function is selected but the trigger switch is not closed VEHICLE TILTED (no flash code) The vehicle is tilted beyond the limits, some functions may be preven vented.
+The following are "information only" HELP messages which are not indicative of any possible problem - there is no LED flash code (the LED remains on steady):

+STARTUP!

+\\\\ (no flash code)

+• The system has just been powered on and is carrying out some initialization steps prior to being ready to operate.
+If you select a function during this time, it may be locked out until you release then re-select it.

+EVERYTHING OK

+• There is no problem with the system - it is ready to operate in platform mode when a function is selected.

+NOTE: If this is the HELP message when a function is selected, check for open-circuit switches or wiring.

+GROUND MODE ACTIVE!

+• There is no problem with the GP400 - it is ready to operate in ground mode when a function is selected.

+CLOSE TRIGGER

+• A platform function is selected but the trigger switch is not closed.

+VEHICLE TILTED

+• The vehicle is tilted beyond the limits, some functions may be prevented.